-Table 4.1 Protected Views and Prospects in Trim Development Plan 2014-2020
+Figure 5.14: Protected Views and Prospects in Trim

-Figure 4.13: Protected Views and Prospects in Trim
+Table 5.2: Protected Views and Prospects in CDP relevant to Trim

-View Location Direction Description Significance 50 On R154 North View looking to north west across very open Regional between Trim West fields of flood plain across river, toward and important collection of cultural heritage remains Scurlockstown silhouetted on the skyline.
+View Location Direction Description Significance 50 On R154 between Trim and Scurlockstown Northwest View looking to north west across very open fields of flood plain across river, toward important collection of cultural heritage remains silhouetted on the skyline.
 An iconic image of Trim's status as a Heritage Town.
 Much modern development visible to the left.
-51 On R158 North Expansive view to north of Trim's Heritage Local between Trim buildings in profile creating a distinctive urban and Laracor style.
+Regional 51 On R158 between Trim and Laracor North Expansive view to north of Trim's Heritage buildings in profile creating a distinctive urban style.
+Local